 - Wash the hull of your boat before transferring to a different lake

-- Be cautious when fueling a boat in water
+- Be cautions when fueling a boat in water

 - Use 4 stroke outboard motors if motoring